Emanuele-rgb/normattiva-scrape/TITOLO_MIGRATION_SUMMARY.md

 ## Summary

-Successfully updated the norme-net database schema to use `titoloAtto` instead of `titolo` as the title field name.
+Successfully updated the normattiva-scrape database schema to use `titoloAtto` instead of `titolo` as the title field name.
 This change ensures consistency with the expected data structure shown in the user's screenshot.

 ## Changes Made